Court of Protection

 If your partner, parent, or other close relative is losing their ability to manage their own affairs, then you may be concerned about how much you can help, particularly where financial matters are concerned.

 If the person you care for has not made an Enduring or Lasting Power of Attorney, no one will be able to access their funds or make financial decisions on their behalf.
 This can be particularly problematic when it comes to accessing money for day-to-day living.

 Our expert team can help you overcome the challenges these situations bring, providing forward planning, support, and advice on:

 - Making an application to become a Deputy

 - Richard Reed acting as a Deputy

-Check out what some of our past clients have to say about our Wills, Trusts & Probate team and the services they provide here.
+Check out what some of our past clients have to say about our Wills, Trusts, Probate & Court of Protection team and the services they provide here.